15 Appropriate Movies for Spanish Class 2025

 Encanto

-Next, the newer, animated Disney movie, Encanto, is set in Colombia with an all-Latinx cast.
+Next, the newer, animated Disney movie, Encanto.
+This Academy Award winning film is set in Colombia with an all-Latinx cast.
 It is a musical with a strong theme of family and being yourself.
 There is a ton of culture from Colombia in the film, which I include in this blog post.
 Magical realism is a strong element in the film as well.

 If you want a fun movie for Spanish class, Encanto would be great for elementary all the way to adults.
 I have a film guide which can be found here on TPT or Encanto Movie Guide.
 Plus you can get character introduction slides & extra cultural authentic resources here.
 The film is now on Disney+ & DVD.